tlh22/QGIS-Documentation/docs/training_manual/forestry/forest_maps.rst

 #.
 Go back to the map, but don't close the :guilabel:`Print Layout`.
 #.
 Right click the :guilabel:`forest_stands_2012` layer and click on :guilabel:`Zoom
-   to Layer Extent`.
+   to Layer(s)`.
 #.
 Deactivate all layers except for :guilabel:`basic_map` and :guilabel:`forest_stands_2012`.
 #.
 Expand the :sup:`Manage map themes` tool on the :guilabel:`Layers` panel
    and select :guilabel:`Add theme`.
 #.
 Name it ``basic_overview``.
 #.
 Go back to the print layout.
 #.
 With the small map selected, click the :guilabel:`Set map extent to match
-   main canvas extent` to set its extents to what you can see in the map window.
+   main canvas extent` to set its extents to what you can see in the map window.  {Map extent issue here - map to correctly scaled.
+Guidance on how to adjust}
 #.
 Lock the view for the overview map by checking :guilabel:`Follow map theme`
    and selecting ``basic_overview`` under :guilabel:`Main properties`.